 It’s an opportunity to:

-meet me and the rest of our training team
+Meet me and some of our training team

 4. Is it approved by an NLP training accreditation body?